rohithagannamaneedi/Ecommerce-Follow-Along/README.md

 # Milestone 27:
 * Worked on frontend for my order page.
 * Created get request to get request my orders.

+# Milestone 28:
+* We created add cancel button in my-orders.
+* Created an backend endpoint for cancel order.

+# Milestone 29:
+* Worked on Integrated dummy payment.